Factors to consider when choosing a hospital include:

 When choosing a hospital, no single source gives a perfect measure of quality.
 However, combining information from several sources (listed below) can help you make an informed decision.

-Referrals from trusted sources, such as your primary care physician, family, friends or other breast cancer survivors, are often the best way to find a good hospital.
+Referrals from trusted sources, such as your primary care provider, family, friends or other breast cancer survivors, are often the best way to find a good hospital.

 Visiting a hospital before treatment begins lets you get a feel for the facility.
 Is the staff nice and helpful?
 Is the building well kept?
 Are the waiting areas, restrooms and lobby clean?
 These factors can be important in your decision-making.

-Visiting a site beforehand also helps you learn how easy it is to get to and from your home.
-You can also find out what lodging is available.
+Visiting a site also helps you learn how easy it is to get to from your home (and how easy it is to find parking).
+You can also find out what short-term lodging is available if you or a loved one needs a place to stay overnight.

-A number of organizations in the United States monitor the quality of medical centers.
-Their ratings can be a good sign of the quality of care given by a center.
+A number of organizations rate the quality of medical centers in the U.S. Their ratings can be a good sign of the quality of care given by a center.

-Publications that rate the "best" hospitals can be a good resource.
+Many local and national magazines publish the "best" hospitals.
 For example, US News & World Report publishes “America's Best Hospitals” each year (view their most recent hospital honor roll).
-While such publications are often based on extensive research and are useful guides, they should not be the sole basis for choosing a hospital.
+While these listings can be useful guides, excellent care is also provided by many hospitals not listed in these reports.

 1-877 GO KOMEN(1-877-465-6636)